aurelia/skeleton-navigation/skeleton-esnext-aspnetcore/src/skeleton/README.md

   ```shell
   dotnet run
   ```
-  Or in Visual Studio just click on the Debug.Start Debugging (F5) or Debug.Start Without Debugging (Ctrl-F5) in the main menu..

 9. If you want the changes you are making to be reflected in the browser you can run `gulp watch` in a second terminal window and refresh the page in your browser.